World War 3: U.S. Could Lead An Iraq-Style Invasion Of North Korea

 “Our nuclear strength is a reliable war deterrent and a guarantee to protect our sovereignty.”

 The idea of a war with North Korea is hardly new either.
 With Iraq looming, several publications printed pieces examining the possibility in the early 2000s.
 One such piece from the MIT Technology Review analyzed the differences between the two potential war zones.
-First of all, Iraq was more isolated, not a mere 40 km from South Korean capital Seoul.
+First of all, Iraq was more isolated, not a mere 40 kilometers from South Korean capital Seoul.
 Secondly, North Korea was being open about its nuclear aspirations, a confession not coming from Iraq.
-Third, North Korea lacked something that many have reduced the Iraq War to in hindsight: Oil.
+Third, North Korea lacked something that many have reduced the Iraq War to in hindsight: oil.

 “We have a ‘vital interest’ in Iraq: oil.
 Our interests in North Korea are more abstract: to prevent war and nuclear proliferation.
 That is important in the long run, but the Iraq issue is more urgent.”

-Language used by some former U.S. diplomats also recalls Iraq.
+The language used by some former U.S. diplomats also recalls Iraq.
 Former Bush administration U.S. ambassador to the United Nations John Bolton appeared on Fox News on Wednesday, where he told the news channel that American policy toward North Korea has been too weak.

 “The problem is that the irrationality might kick in at a moment when we don’t expect it… the longer this regime continues to exist with nuclear and, let’s not forget, chemical and biological weapons, again, threatening the innocent civilians of South Korea, it’s a danger worldwide.”

-North Korea was born out of World War II, when it was divided into the spheres of influence of the Soviet Union and the United States along the 38th parallel after 35 years of Japanese occupation.
+North Korea was born out of World War II when it was divided into the spheres of influence of the Soviet Union and the United States along the 38th parallel after 35 years of Japanese occupation.
 Shortly afterward, the north and south went to war in what evolved into a proxy war between the Soviet Union and the U.S., and one of the key events of the beginning of the Cold War.

 World War 3 was a favorite boogeyman of both opponents of Hillary Clinton and Donald Trump during the 2016 presidential elections.
 Critics of the Democratic candidate claimed that Clinton’s proposal of a no-fly zone in Syria would spark a global conflict beginning with Russia, while those against Trump argued that his combative demeanor and disregard for NATO would upset the global balance.
 War with North Korea was not typically a central component of such discussions.

-[Featured Image by Jon Chol Jin/AP Photo]
+[Featured Image by Jon Chol Jin/AP Images]